apify/apify-docs/docs/storage.md

 ## [](#request-queue) Request queue

 [Request queues]({{@link storage/request_queue.md}}) allow you to dynamically maintain a queue of URLs of web pages.
-You can use this in recursively crawling websites: you start from initial URLs and add new links as they are found while skipping duplicates.
+You can use this when recursively crawling websites: you start from initial URLs and add new links as they are found while skipping duplicates.

 ![Request queue graphic]({{@asset images/request-queue-overview.svg}})